theFox6/factory/README.md

 There are also a few sorting devices.
 And to stop the coal distribution madness there are electronic devices too.

+## Dependencies
+you can add moreblocks to make the factory blocks cuttable you can add unified_inventory for crafting help you probably need moreores to craft batteries

 ## License
 * original factory made by Lemmy is under the WTFPL
 * zinc is taken of technic which is under LGPL, V2 or later